textileio/community/docs/hub/buckets.md

 #### Buckets and Threads

 Buckets are built on [ThreadDB](../threads/index.md).
-In fact, in their most basic form, Buckets are just a document in a Thread that is updated each time the directory of data is updated.
-Since Buckets run on Threads, it opens the door to many new integrations that can be built on Buckets!
+In fact, in their most basic form, buckets are just a document in a Thread that is updated each time the directory of data is updated.
+Since buckets run on Threads, it opens the door to many new integrations that can be built on Buckets!

 #### Buckets and HTTP